quixai/car-data-model/README.md

 ```

 ## Result
-**If persistence is enabled**, car data and result of this function is persisted.
-You can review output of the funtion in data catalogue.
+**If persistence is enabled**, car data and the result of the function is persisted.
+You can review the output of the function in the data catalogue.

 [![](model-catalogue.png)](model-catalogue.png "Model in data catalogue")

 [![](model-parameters.png)](model-parameters.png "Model parameters in parameter browser")

+## What next
+You can build a dashboard to visualize your data and share it with your others.
+See [car-data-dashboard](https://github.com/quixai/car-data-dashboard)